Salmonster/ATM/README.md

 ## Testing

 To run the test suite, exit the server and run "npm test".
-In addition to the test results in the terminal, you will notice in the repo's root directory a folder named "coverage".
-If you open the html files contained therein you will see the karma-coverage reports for code coverage.
+In addition to the test results in the terminal, you will notice in the repo's root directory a new folder named "coverage".
+If you open the html files contained therein you will see the Karma-coverage and Istanbul reports for code coverage.